koraykoca/Python-Notes-Tips/README.md

 ### Python Style Convention
 * Variable, Object(Instance), Module names: lowercase_underscore
 * Class names: CapWords
-* Class members names, which are used only in the class (for internal use, not for external use) (private, protected members): _private_member
+* Class member names, which are used only in the class (for internal use, not for external use) (private, protected members): _private_member

 ### Built-in Functions
 * type(object_name): get type of the object